© 2024 Ideastream Public Media

 Rep. Dave Dobos (R-Columbus) ended his race for reelection after scrutiny over his false claims about graduating from the Massachusetts Institute of Technology.
 His district, House District 10, runs from the South Side neighborhoods of Columbus down to Grove City.

-Brian Garvine, a GOP attorney, and Mark Sigrist, a Democratic Grove City Councilmember are running to take over Dobos’ seat.
+Brian Garvine, a GOP attorney, and Mark Sigrist, a Democratic Grove City Councilmember, are running to take over Dobos’ seat.
 Sigrist clinched the Democratic party primary nomination in March with just 20 votes.

 Nearby House District 11 will feature a rematch of sorts between term-limited Sen. Stephanie Kunze (R-Dublin) and her 2020 opponent Crystal Lett, an advocate and former social worker who lost then by just 1,000 votes.
 The greater Columbus area district includes suburbs like Hilliard and Dublin.

 Former President Donald Trump won Troy’s district, along Lake Erie’s shoreline, by about a percentage point in 2020, according to OMA data.
 He’s facing challenger Tony Hocevar, a Republican business owner.
-And similarly, President Joe Biden won Roehmer’s district near Akron by a point in 2020.
+And similarly, President Joe Biden won Roemer’s district near Akron by a point in 2020.
 He’s facing challenger A.J.
 Harris, a Democrat serving on school board locally.

 If voters ratify the redistricting-related Issue 1 in November, however these 2024 races for Statehouse shake out, candidates could be facing new terrain in 2026.